 The numbers slaughtered in this review is in the millions–not all dressed in combat fatigues.
 The numbers of the defenceless and the innocent outstrips those trained to kill.
 All of those slaughtered happened outside the United States and every son and daughter, mother and father, sister and brother, aunt and uncle, grandfather and grandmother felt the pain of loss that was to our forces a “body count.”
 “Revenge is mine sayeth the Lord.”
 “Violence begets violence, hatred begets hatred, terrorism begets terrorism,” so rings the prophetic knell of the Reverend Wright to his congregation one of whom happened to be our current President Barack Obama.
 Would that he had listened, for if any man was ever elected to the office of President to change the world, this was the man and he has failed.

-Posted by Prof. William A. Cook on December 24, 2011, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Legislation, Politics.
+Posted by Prof. William A. Cook on December 24, 2011, With 1285 Reads Filed under Civil Liberties & Freedom, Corruption, Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.